No photo of Bernard Keavney

 Biography

 I am British Heart Foundation Professor of Cardiovascular Medicine and a Consultant Cardiologist at Central Manchester University Hospitals NHS Trust.
-I joined The University of Manchester in April 2013 as Director of the Institute of Cardiovascular Sciences, and from August 2016 serve as the Director of the Cardiovascular, Metabolic and Nutritional Science Research Domain in the Faculty of Biology, Medicine and Health.
+I joined The University of Manchester in April 2013.

 I was a preclinical student at the University of St. Andrews and qualified in medicine from Oxford in 1988.
 Following junior clinical posts, I was an MRC Clinical Research Training Fellow in the Nuffield Department of Medicine at Oxford from 1993 to 1996.
 I completed training in clinical cardiology and set up my research group in the Department of Cardiovascular Medicine at Oxford 1997-2000 under the mentorship of Professor Hugh Watkins.
-In 2001 I moved to a Senior Lectureship at Newcastle University, where I founded the Molecular Cardiovascular Research Group.
-I was awarded a BHF Personal Chair in 2008 which was renewed in 2013.
+In 2001 I moved to a Senior Lectureship at Newcastle University, where I founded the Molecular Cardiovascular Research Group and was awarded a University Chair in 2005.
+I was awarded a BHF Personal Chair in 2008 which has been renewed in 2013, 2018 and 2023.
 I have held British Heart Foundation programme grant funding since 2003.

 I have been an active clinical cardiologist throughout my scientific career.
 Between 2001 and 2013 I practiced as a Consultant Interventional Cardiologist; during most of this time my personal procedure volumes were in the top 10% of all operators nationally.
-Presently, my clinical focus is on inherited cardiovascular diseases, where I am part of an integrated service for affected patients and their families provided with colleagues in the Manchester Heart Centre and the Manchester Centre for Genomic Medicine.
+More recently my clinical focus is on inherited cardiovascular diseases, and heart disease in pregnancy.
+I contribute to an integrated NHS service for affected patients and their families provided with colleagues in the Manchester Heart Institute and the Manchester Centre for Genomic Medicine, part of Manchester University NHS Foundation Trust.

-I currently serve as Chair of the UK Biobank International Scientific Advisory Board, as Lead for the Genomics England Clinical Interpretation Partnership Cardiovascular Domain, and as a member of the Medical Research Council's Populations and Systems Medicine Board.
+I have undertaken external academic service including: Chair of the UK Biobank International Scientific Advisory Board (2014-2022), Lead for the Genomics England Clinical Interpretation Partnership Cardiovascular Domain (2015-2022), as a member of the Medical Research Council's Populations and Systems Medicine Board (2015-2020), and as a Non-Executive Director within the NHS (2018-2023).

 Research interests

-My group are now chiefly interested in understanding the functional biology underlying some of the many genetic associations with complex cardiovascular diseases that have been detected in genome-wide association studies (including our own work), and using next-generation sequencing, iPSC modelling and genome-editing approaches to further define the genetic architecture of congenital heart disease.
+We are now working to understand the functional biology underlying some of the many genetic associations with complex cardiovascular diseases that have been detected in our population based work, and using next-generation sequencing, mouse and iPSC modelling and genome-editing approaches to further define the genetic architecture of congenital heart disease.

 Teaching